jackdbd/performance-audit/README.md

 ```sh
 npm run deploy
 ```

+clasp will take care of transpiling TypeScript code into Google Apps Script code [when you push it](https://developers.google.com/apps-script/guides/typescript).

 > :information_source: I prefer to deploy this script manually, because deploying it automatically from the CI workflow would require to store the `.clasprc.json` credentials in a GitHub secret.